sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupimageinstallosimage.md

 # OSImage

-`OSImage` specifies the path and the destination of a Windows® image (.wim) file that contains the image to install.
+`OSImage` specifies the path and the destination of a Windows image (.wim) file that contains the image to install.

 ## Child Elements